w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/building-blocks.md

 ## Profiles

 By design, TDs are flexible and able to describe anything without any limitations.
-However, in some cases - let's say you are trying to communicate with your smart bulb with your smartphone, the lack of limitation of the TDs causes an unnecessary implementation load to communicate with every Thing as the Consumer implementation needs to handle all the possibilities.
+However, in some cases — let's say you are trying to use your smartphone to communicate with your smart bulb — the lack of TD limitation causes an unnecessary implementation load to communicate with every Thing, as the Consumer implementation needs to handle all the possibilities.

 To streamline this process, WoT introduces Thing Profiles.
-Profiles limit the capabilities of the TDs, which in turn enables out of the box interoperability among Things and Consumer implementations.
+Profiles limit the capabilities of the TDs, which in turn enables out of the box interoperability between Things and Consumer implementations.
 It also makes it possible to communicate with only minor configuration operations, such as entering a key or IP address.

 > For example, a profile based on HTTP would restrict the methods that the Thing can support, reducing the implementation effort for developers of Consumer applications.